carloslfu/BBlocks.js/DOCS.md

 # BBlocks.js documentation

-This page contains the documentation of the proyect.
-All of this content should be merged in the proyect wiki.
+This page contains the documentation of the project.
+All of this content should be merged in the project wiki.
 This docs are in construction ...

 ## Develop

 ### Coding

-This proyect follow the [Google JavaScript style][google-js-style].
+This project follows the [Google JavaScript style][google-js-style].
 All the code must meet these rules, if not, feel free to patch this.

 [google-js-style]:https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml